WilliamQLiu/williamqliu.github.io/_posts/2018-02-10-sql-for-mere-mortals.md

 # Chapter 11 - Subqueries

 A __subquery__ is a SELECT expression that you embed inside one of the clauses of a SELECT statement to form your final query statement.

+Why would you need this?
+You can build complex filters that do not rely on the tables in your `FROM` clause.
+Using a subquery in a `WHERE` clause is the only way to get the correct number of rows in your answer when you want rows from one table based on the filtered contents from other related tables.

 There are three different types of subqueries:

-* __Row subquery__ - embedded SELECT expression that returns more than one column and no more than one row
+* __Row subquery__ - embedded SELECT expression that returns more than one column and only one row.
+  Use to build a __raw value constructor__ (comparison)
 * __Table subquery__ - embedded SELECT expression that returns one or more columns and zero to many rows
 * __Scalar subquery__ - embedded SELECT expression that returns only one column and no more than one row

+You can use subqueries to generate an output column or to perform a complex comparision in a `WHERE` clause.
+Subqueries can often be replaced more effectively with a join, but are often used to fetch the results of a function calculation (aggregate).
+E.g.

+* "List vendors and a count of the products they sell to us"
+* "Display products and the latest date the product was ordered"
+* "List all staff members and the count of classes each teaches"

 ## Row Value Constructor